 WILL youth learn the power of and practice setting SMART (Specific, Measurable, Attainable, Relevant, and Time-bound) goals and the action plans to achieve their goals.

 “The purpose of doing SMART goals is to push us to write goals and take steps to achieve them and make our goals a reality.
 A word to describe my day is helpful because what I learned will help me later on in life.” – Keyri

 Our body is an engine and WILL’s goal is to provide skills and tools for WILL youth to make healthy nutrition, hydration, and wellness decisions.
 WILL youth are engaged in lively interactive discussions about healthy eating and beverage choices, portion size, reading packages for nutritional content, and the benefits of organic over processed foods, sleep and being active.
 During the afternoons of these insightful days, we learn about and experience South American and Ukrainian music and cultures, and WILL youth learn Ukrainian folk dance

-“The purpose WILL doing nutrition is for us to be healthier, to teach us that it is important to read labels to know what we are eating, and how many calories and trans fats we put in our bodies, that sugar is not good for us, and that drinking water is good for us. – Joseline
+“The purpose of WILL doing nutrition is for us to be healthier, to teach us that it is important to read labels to know what we are eating, and how many calories and trans fats we put in our bodies, that sugar is not good for us, and that drinking water is good for us. – Joseline